-Xaverian High School Concussion Management Policy
+Xaverian Concussion Management Policy

-Xaverian High School recognizes that concussions and head injuries are commonly reported injuries in children who participate in sports and recreational activities and can have serious consequences if not managed carefully.
+Xaverian recognizes that concussions and head injuries are commonly reported injuries in children who participate in sports and recreational activities and can have serious consequences if not managed carefully.
 Therefore, we are adopting the following policy to support the proper evaluation and management of head injuries.

 A concussion is a mild traumatic brain injury.
 A concussion occurs when normal brain functioning is disrupted by a blow or jolt to the head.
 Recovery from a concussion will vary.
 Avoiding re-injury and over-exertion until fully recovered are the cornerstones of proper concussion management.

 The student shall not return to school or activity until authorized to do so by an appropriate health care professional.
-Once authorized by an appropriate health care professional the student must complete a “return to play” sequence of events.
-The return to play protocol is as follows:
+Once authorized by an appropriate healthcare professional, the student must complete a “return to play” sequence of events.
+The return-to-play protocol is as follows:

 Day 1 – Low impact, non-strenuous, light aerobic activity.